VincentAbas/Data-Analysis-of-Multiple-Movies-and-TV-Shows-Streaming-Platform/README.md

   - You can view the Dashboard [here.](https://public.tableau.com/app/profile/vincent.abas/viz/StreamingPlatformAnalysisDashoard/Dashboard1#1)
  <img width="1015" height="596" alt="Dashboard" src="https://github.com/user-attachments/assets/05b71443-08ce-4ada-8e99-021e9d235403" />

+This project analyzes trends in genre popularity, media type preferences, and content ratings from 1920 to 2021.
+Drama and Comedy have consistently dominated, with a major boost in 1994 due to iconic releases like Forrest Gump and The Shawshank Redemption.
+While movies are produced more, TV shows dominate viewership—accounting for 75% of total viewing in netflix alone, highlighting a shift in audience behavior.
+Mature content is also more prevalent on Netflix than Amazon Prime, suggesting a targeted content strategy.
+Which is quite concerning as there are kids/teens that may be able to access those kinds of content given that kids are getting more tech savvy.

 # Deep Dive and Insights

 ## Genre Trends